DreamCoder123/Prospecta_Asssignment/README.md

  3. How might a user break your code?

-    By Passing first word as a integer which is urrelevant type of data.
+    By Passing first word as a integer which is irrelevant type of data.